“The true method of knowledge is experiment.” – William Blake, Born Nov. 28, 1757.

 Anyone can find information.
 Information is some shit you read, or heard, or saw.
 Some shit some guy told you, that he is repeating from some shit some guy told him.

 KNOWLEDGE, on the other hand, is what IS so.

 You know it.
 It's not a belief or a hunch or an inkling or a guess.
 You KNOW.

 People will not value information.
-But they will pay top dollar to KNOW when it's vital to actually have the truth so you can make an important decision.
+But they will pay top dollar to KNOW when it's vital to making an important decision.